yugr/mgt-notes/PITFALLS.md

 Common professional risks of SW manager career, in no particular order.

+As a senior developer you may already face some of them but they'll get much more intense when you are promoted to manager.

 Each item may be less relevant in some environments.

 * You will have to communicate with many different people, some of which you'd prefer not to